Department of Viticulture and Oenology

 Grapevine and Wine Biotechnology

-Institute for Wine Biotechnology operates across faculties and accepts students from a variety of relevant, academic backgrounds.
+South African Grape and Wine Research Institute operates across faculties and accepts students from a variety of relevant, academic backgrounds.
 The research is geared towards generating new knowledge on grapevine, wine yeast and bacteria, as well as the genetic improvement of these wine-associated organisms.
 The inhibition of wine spoilage causing microorganisms by natural antimicrobial agents is a further target.
 Modern molecular approaches, based specifically on integrated high-throughput omics technologies and advanced analytical tools such as infrared spectroscopy, HPLC, and GC-MS, are typically used in multi-disciplinary research projects that involve teams of students and researchers.

 Our research aims to ensure sustainable, environmentally friendly and cost-effective production of high quality grapes and wine